 Urok Shirhan (b.
 1984, Baghdad) is an artist and researcher working at the intersection of performance, visual arts, and critical theory.
 Her practice explores the politics and poetics of sound, image, and speech in relation to power and affect.
 Urok’s latest body of research considers the role of sound in relation to forms of collectivity, dissidence, and belonging.

-Episode #5: Reem Shilleh cooks roumannieh
+Episode #5: Reem Shilleh makes roumannieh

 Thursday November 4, 2021 at 7pm Brussels/Cairo, 8pm Athens/Ramallah